aisingapore/sealion/README.md

 ```

-## Model Details
-See Hugging Face for model details.

 ## Performance and Benchmark

 SEA-LION achieves better or competitive performances on tasks in regional languages, while retaining the general performance of Llama 3.